|

 - Concurrent accesses to database elements within a transaction

-- Access to database elements is provided by access() (read-only) and edit() (for modification).
+Access to database elements is provided by access() (read-only) and edit() (for modification).
 The interface pointers returned by these methods must be released when you are done, in particular before the transaction is committed or aborted.
-Releasing the last interface pointer obtained from edit() makes the changes also visible to later edit() calls for the same database element.

 - Note that it is possible to access the same database element concurrently in the same transaction.
 Concurrently means that the interface pointer obtained from an earlier access() or edit() call has not yet been released and the same database element is accessed once more using access() or edit().
 It is advisable to avoid such concurrent accesses since it can easily lead to difficult to understand effects.
 The semantics are as follows: